 Penalties for driving without insurance in Michigan

 It is illegal to drive without insurance coverage in Michigan.
 If you are found to be doing so, you may have your license suspended until you provide proof of insurance.
 You may face fines of up to $500, as well as a reinstatement fee of at least $125.
 Additionally, your ability to register your car may be restricted until you have verified proof of insurance, and you may be required to purchase an SR-22 to get your license reinstated.

 Additional auto insurance coverage options in Michigan

 - Collision insurance: Collision insurance pays to repair your vehicle’s damages after a covered accident.
 Collision insurance does not pay to repair another driver’s car if you cause an accident.
 A collision deductible applies in a claim situation.

 - Comprehensive insurance: Comprehensive insurance pays to repair your vehicle’s damages after non-accident incidents, like floods and falling objects.
 This coverage also pays for vehicle theft.
 Comprehensive insurance also has a claim deductible.

 Frequently asked questions

-In Michigan, the average full coverage car insurance premium costs $2,375 per year.
-In comparison, the United States average premium is just $1,738 per year.
+In Michigan, the average full coverage car insurance premium costs $2,345 per year.
+In comparison, the United States average premium is $1,771 per year.
 For a variety of reasons, Michigan is one of the most expensive states for car insurance.